Missouri's Last Abortion Clinic May Lose Its License This Week

 Planned Parenthood has filed a lawsuit challenging the plan, and asking for a restraining order that would allow its clinicians to continue providing abortions after May 31, Wen said during the call.
 “I can use no other word to describe what is happening other than the weaponization of the licensing process,” Wen said.
 “This has nothing to do with medicine, and everything to do with politics.”

+“This is not…a pro-life issue at all.
+This is about a standard of care,” said Parson, a Republican.
+“They know what the standards are.
+They know they had the deficiencies.
+They’ve had two months to correct that and abide by the law.
+That’s all we’re asking for.”

+Parson did not offer details about the alleged deficiencies, citing the ongoing investigation.
+But he did say that the clinic had “a series of incidents that raised concerns about quality of care, patient safety and statutory and regulatory compliance,” including failed surgical abortions and at least one complication that required emergency surgery.

-A representative from the Missouri Department of Health and Senior Services did not immediately respond to TIME’s request for comment.
+A Planned Parenthood representative did not immediately respond to TIME’s request for comment on those claims.

-The news comes less than a week after Missouri Gov. Mike Parson signed into law a bill that, starting in August, will ban abortions after or during a woman’s eighth week of pregnancy and subject doctors who perform abortions to up to 15 years in prison.
+The news comes less than a week after Parson signed into law a bill that, starting in August, will ban abortions after or during a woman’s eighth week of pregnancy and subject doctors who perform abortions to up to 15 years in prison.
 That law came amidst a flurry of legislation meant to limit access to abortion, including a near-total ban in nearby Alabama set to go into effect in about six months.

-Planned Parenthood’s St. Louis clinic is currently the only Missouri provider able to meet state abortion care regulations, including mandates on required pre-procedure waiting periods and pelvic exams—the second of which doctors widely consider unnecessary and invasive, Wen said during the call.
-But the controversy over its license renewal apparently stems from one specific request from state officials, as first reported by CBS News.
+Aside from alleged deficiencies uncovered by state investigators, the major source of the license renewal controversy in Missouri seems to go back to one specific request from state officials, as first reported by CBS News.

-Planned Parenthood officials said during the call that state officials have requested interviews with seven doctors who provide care at the clinic, including residents and fellows still getting their medical training.
+Planned Parenthood officials said during Tuesday’s call that state officials have requested interviews with seven doctors who provide care at the clinic, including residents and fellows still getting their medical training.
 The group allowed interviews with its staff members and two attending physicians, officials said, but not with non-employee trainees.
 Wen said these doctors could risk criminal penalties or losing their medical licenses if they submit to the interviews, which she called “inappropriate and suspicious.”

 Missouri health officials said the clinic’s license could not be renewed until those interviews are completed, CBS reports.
+Parson said during the press conference Wednesday that asking for interviews was a routine request, and said two doctors agreed to be interviewed on Tuesday.
+A Planned Parenthood representative said only its two attending physicians had agreed to interviews.

 If Planned Parenthood succeeds in obtaining a restraining order, it could continue operating on its current license after May 31.
-A hearing is scheduled for tomorrow, officials said on the call with reporters.
+A hearing was originally scheduled for Wednesday, but was later postponed until Thursday.

 Even if the restraining order is not granted, Planned Parenthood officials said the organization will work with partners and clinics in other states to ensure that all women seeking abortions can get the care they need.